KrisztinaPap/PDK-Tools/README.md

 ## The Problem It Solves

 Imagine recording 8 hour streams, as 30-minute clips, 5 days a week.
 That's 8 x 2 x 5 = 80 clips per week.
-Each file comes with a generic, date-based filename (e.g., `2025-07-05 18-00-00.mp4`, `Screenshot (1).jpg`).
+Each file comes with a generic, date-based filename (e.g., `2025-07-05 18-00-00.mp4`, `Screenshot (1).jpeg`).
 You also generate a thumbnail with the unique episode number for each clip.
 Updating the one number is fairly quick, but you still need to rename each thumbnail file either when saving, or afterwards.
-Manually renaming all these files to `[Series Title] [Episode Number].mp4` and `[Series Title] [Episode Number].jpg` is incredibly repetitive and prone to errors.
+Manually renaming all these files to `[Series Title] [Episode Number].mp4` and `[Series Title] [Episode Number].jpeg` is incredibly repetitive and prone to errors.
 This script eliminates that manual effort, freeing up valuable time for content creation.

 ## Features

-* **Automated Renaming:** Renames `.mp4` video files and `.jpg` thumbnail files based on a series title and sequential episode numbers.
+* **Automated Renaming:** Renames `.mp4` video files and `.jpeg` thumbnail files based on a series title and sequential episode numbers.
 * **Intelligent Episode Numbering:** Automatically determines the next available episode number by scanning already processed files.
-* **Thumbnail Sequence Correction:** Handles common naming patterns for thumbnails (e.g., `Screenshot.jpg`, `Screenshot (1).jpg`, `Screenshot (10).jpg`) to ensure they are processed and renamed in the correct numerical order.
+* **Thumbnail Sequence Correction:** Handles common naming patterns for thumbnails (e.g., `Screenshot.jpeg`, `Screenshot (1).jpeg`, `Screenshot (10).jpeg`) to ensure they are processed and renamed in the correct numerical order.
 * **Structured Folder Management:** Creates a `Processed` subdirectory within each series folder to move and store the newly renamed files, keeping your original recording directory clean.
 * **Hierarchical Scanning:** Scans through a root directory, then game-specific subdirectories, and finally series-specific subdirectories to find content to process.
 * **`index.txt` Driven:** Uses a simple `index.txt` file within each series folder to retrieve the series title.